Fari-hub/Simple-Calculator/README.md

 🛠️ Installation & Usage
 1. Clone the repository
+2. RUN WEBPAGE USING LIVE SERVER

-2. Run the calculator
+3. Run the calculator

-For example, if it’s a Python project:

-python calculator.py

-3. Sample usage
-# Math
-add(3, 5)        # Output: 8
-divide(10, 2)    # Output: 5.0

-# Text
-join_text("Hello", "World")   # Output: "Hello World"

 📈 Future Improvements